gocd/gocd-ecs-elastic-agent/docs/faq.md

 Running windows containers is supported from the plugin version `5.0.0` onwards.

-## Q: Why memory reservation is not available for windows on elastic profile?
+## Q: Why is memory reservation not available for Windows on elastic profile?

-Currently, option is not supported by ECS API.
+Currently, that option is not supported by ECS API.

-## Q: Is privileged mode supported on windows?
+## Q: Is privileged mode supported on Windows?

-No, privileged mode is not supported for windows.
+No, privileged mode is not supported for Windows.

 ## Q: Is configuring multiple environments supported by this plugin?

-Yes, configuring plugin for different environments is supported using cluster profiles from the plugin version `6.0.0` and onwards.
+Yes, configuring plugin for different environments is supported using cluster profiles from plugin version `6.0.0` and onwards.

-## Q. I am using Spot Instances, how do I check for my savings?
+## Q. I am using Spot Instances, how do I check my savings?

 The plugin currently does not capture any data to calculate the savings.
-AWS provides with Spot Instance [Savings Summary](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-savings.html) page to get this information.
-Alternatively, you can also subscribe the [Spot Instance Data Feed](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html) to get this information from AWS.
+AWS provides a Spot Instance [Savings Summary](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-savings.html) page to get this information.
+Alternatively, you can also subscribe to the [Spot Instance Data Feed](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html) to get this information from AWS.